Analyzing Coca-Cola FEMSA (KOF) & Its Competitors

-Coca-Cola FEMSA (NYSE:KOF – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its competitors?
-We will compare Coca-Cola FEMSA to similar companies based on the strength of its dividends, institutional ownership, analyst recommendations, profitability, earnings, valuation and risk.
+Coca-Cola FEMSA (NYSE:KOF – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its peers?
+We will compare Coca-Cola FEMSA to similar companies based on the strength of its earnings, valuation, institutional ownership, risk, analyst recommendations, profitability and dividends.

 Profitability

-This table compares Coca-Cola FEMSA and its competitors’ net margins, return on equity and return on assets.
+This table compares Coca-Cola FEMSA and its peers’ net margins, return on equity and return on assets.

 |Net Margins